brevzin/cpp_proposals/md/deducing-this.md

 All the member functions that take references already have a function pointer syntax - they are just alternate ways of writing functions we can already write.

-The only one that does not have such a syntax is the pass-by-value method, all others have pre-existing signatures that do just fine.

-We are asking for suggestions for syntax for these function pointers.
-We give our first pass here:

 ```
 struct Z {
   // same as int f(int a, int b) const&;
-  int f(Z const& this, int a, int b);

-  int g(Z this, int a, int b);
+  int f(this Z const&, int a, int b);
 };

 // f is still the same as Y::f
 static_assert(std::is_same_v<decltype(&Z::f), int (Z::*)(int, int) const &>);
-// but would this alternate syntax make any sense?
-static_assert(std::is_same_v<decltype(&Z::f), int (*)(Z::const&, int, int)>);
-// It allows us to specify the syntax for Z as a pass-by-value member function
-static_assert(std::is_same_v<decltype(&Z::g), int (*)(Z::, int, int)>);
 ```

-Such an approach unifies, to a degree, the member functions and the rest of the function type spaces, since it communicates not only that the first parameter is special, but also its type and calling convention.

 ## Teachability Implications

-Using `auto&& this self` follows existing patterns for dealing with forwarding references.
+Using `this auto&& self` follows existing patterns for dealing with forwarding references.

 Explicitly naming the object as the `this`-designated first parameter fits with many programmers' mental model of the `this` pointer being the first parameter to member functions "under the hood" and is comparable to usage in other languages, e.g. Python and Rust.